-KU Ph.D. program admits students with either B.A. or M.A. degrees.
+The KU Ph.D. program admits students with either bachelor's or master's degrees.
 Qualifying for a Ph.D. from the Department of Sociology at the University of Kansas entails completing a sequence of steps.
-Students must complete required coursework, prepare a Professional Portfolio, write and successfully defend an M.A. thesis, complete examination requirements in two areas of specialization, draft and successfully defend a dissertation proposal, and successfully complete a doctoral dissertation.
+Students must complete required coursework, prepare a Professional Portfolio, write and successfully defend a master's thesis, complete examination requirements in two areas of specialization, draft and successfully defend a dissertation proposal, and successfully complete a doctoral dissertation.

-Our Ph.D. program is a vibrant intellectual community of 20-plus faculty members and 45-plus graduate students.
-We admit graduate students with either B.A. or M.A. degrees.
+Our Ph.D. program is a vibrant intellectual community of 20-plus “core” faculty and affiliated sociologists on the Lawrence and medical campus and 45-plus graduate students.
+We admit graduate students with either bachelor's or master's degrees.
 Our faculty members are nationally and internationally recognized scholars with impressive records of research, publication, teaching, and grant-funded study.
-Founded in 1890, we are the oldest sociology department in the United States, and, as such, we have a long and distinguished history of rigorous training in both qualitative and quantitative study.
+Founded in 1890, we are the oldest sociology program in the United States, and, as such, we have a long and distinguished history of rigorous training in both qualitative and quantitative study.

-Our major sociology specialties and faculty affiliated with those areas
+Our major sociology specialties and the “core” faculty in these areas include the following:

-- Demography: Agadjanian, Ekerdt, Kim, LaPierre, Rauscher, Saint Onge
+- Social Demography: Ekerdt, Kim, LaPierre, Saint Onge

 - Environmental: Antonio, Nagel, Stock

-- Gender and Sexuality: Albrecht, Chong, Davidman, Donovan, Hill, LaPierre, Najafizadeh, Nagel, Sprague
+- Gender and Sexuality: Chong, Donovan, LaPierre, Najafizadeh, Nagel

 - Globalization: Antonio, Hanley, Najafizadeh, Nagel, Obadare, Stock

-- Medicine/Health: Ekerdt, Hill, LaPierre, Obadare, Rauscher, Saint Onge
+- Medicine/Health/Aging/Life Course: Ekerdt, LaPierre, Obadare, Saint Onge

-- Race & Ethnicity: Agadjanian, Chong, Davidman, Donovan, Hill, Kim, Menjívar, Nagel, Saint Onge
+- Race & Ethnicity: Chong, Donovan, Kim, Nagel, Saint Onge

-- Social Inequality/Stratification: Hanley, Hill, Kim, LaPierre, Najafizadeh, Rauscher, Saint Onge, Staples, Stock
+- Social Inequality/Stratification: Hanley, Kim, LaPierre, Najafizadeh, Saint Onge, Staples, Stock

 From their first semester in the graduate program, students will prepare a Professional Portfolio of their graduate work.
 The Professional Portfolio should be seen as an on-going systematic collection of selected work that can demonstrate achievement and development.
 It is frequently expanded, revised, and updated.
 For example, an incorporated seminar paper that is later revised should be updated in the Portfolio.
 Likewise, Portfolio Statements should be reconsidered and re-written in light of continued study and intellectual development.
-The Portfolio should be an electronic document, created with Microsoft Word and converted into a PDF, so that it may be accessible to faculty for evaluation.
-Details of submission requirements may be obtained here.
+The Portfolio should be a PDF document, so that it may be easily accessible to faculty for evaluation.
 A sample table of contents may be viewed here.